 - Ways of creating word of mouth

-Recruitment advertising can be an expensive business with an advert in a national newspaper costing an eye watering sum and even regional recruitment agencies charging a typical rate of 15-20% of your employees first year’s salary.
-But you don’t have to spend the earth to find exactly the new recruit your business needs.
+Recruitment advertising can be a huge business expense if you have an advert in a national newspaper, which can often cost an eye watering sum.
+Further, even regional recruitment agencies charging a typical rate of 15-20% of your employees first year’s salary.
+However, you do not have to spend the earth to find the new recruit your business needs.

-Firstly you need to be clear about the role that you are filling and the knowledge, skills and experience your ideal candidate will have.
-Once you have decided this, you can consider where such a person is most likely to look for a job – it could be anything from the website of a professional body such as RICS through to a postcard in a local shop window.
+Firstly, you need to be clear about the role that you are filling and the knowledge, skills and experience your ideal candidate will have.
+Once you have decided this, you can consider where such a person is most likely to look for a job.
+This could be anything from the website of a professional body such as RICS, through to a poster in a local shop window.
 This will help you target your advertising which in turn will ensure your budget is used in the most effective way.

-Teasers are tops in recruitment advertising – do you remember adverts which stated “a vacancy has arisen” or which told you all about the person who is vacating the job (“Mr Brown is retiring after 18 years exceptional service”)?
-These are seen nowadays as old-fashioned and a waste of words and money!
-Teaser adverts attract potential applicants but don’t try and cram in every bit of information.
-Rather, they grab your attention and sign-post to where fuller details can be found - that may be a website/email address or telephone contact number.
-Teaser advertising can also extend to your emails – how about adding a sentence or two about your vacancy into your email signature template?
+Teasers are tops in recruitment advertising.
+Do you remember adverts which stated “a vacancy has arisen” or which told you all about the person who is vacating the job (“Mr Brown is retiring after 18 years exceptional service”)?
+These are now seen as old-fashioned, and a waste of words and money!
+Teaser adverts attract potential applicants, but try to not cram in every possible bit of information.
+Rather, grab the potential applicants' attention and sign-post to where fuller details can be found - that may be a website/email address or telephone contact number.
+Teaser advertising can also extend to your emails; how about adding a sentence or two about your vacancy in to your email signature template?

-Make every word in a written advert count – try and convey the benefits of joining your business using active, engaging language directed at the reader.
-Which of these firms would you like to join...?
+Make every word in a written advert count; try to convey the benefits of joining your business using active, engaging language directed at the reader.
+Which of these following firms would you like to join?

 A well written advert means you recruit first time around and save on repeat advertising costs.
-Remember, you don’t have to put an advert in a traditional newspaper – look at online only advertising and make use of local newssheets and notice boards.
-Don’t forget that recruitment advertising promotes your business as well so how about sponsoring a local theatre or match programme?
-These can be a great way of getting widespread coverage for a minimal cost.
+Remember, you do not have to put an advert in a traditional newspaper – look at online only advertising and make use of local newssheets and notice boards.
+Do not forget that recruitment advertising promotes your business as well, so how about sponsoring a local theatre or match programme?
+This can be a great way of getting widespread coverage for a minimal cost.

 There is no ‘one size fits all’ or magic formula with recruitment advertising.
 You will need to tailor your approach to fit your business and the role you are recruiting for.
-Don’t be tempted to cut corners however.
+Do not be tempted to cut corners, however.
 As Steve Jobs, Co-founder of Apple said: “The secret of my success is that we have gone to exceptional lengths to hire the best people.”